The Monks Interview with Thomas Shaw

 The Monks are a garage rock band formed by American GIs, based in Germany in the mid to late sixties.

-I'm really pleased you agreed to this interview.
-The Monks are one of the most influential bands of rock era in my opinion.
-I would like to ask you first about your childhood...what were some of your first influences?
+The Monks are one of the most influential bands in rock history.
+I would like to ask you first about your childhood.
+What were some of your first influences?

 You started in a band called The Torquays.
 Were you in any other bands before forming The Torquays?

 My first professional job was at the Nugget Casino, playing trumpet in a dixieland band.
 I was 15 years old.
 Wayne Newton played in the same club, at the same time on a different stage.
 He was 12 years old.
 As a teenager, I played a lot of clubs and school dances, including university events, and made my first recording in 1955.
 It was Dixieland (New Orleans style) music.
 When I had to do my military service, I was assigned to stay in San Francisco to play trumpet in the 6th Army Band.
 It sounded boring, so I asked to go to Germany.
 Of course, the army was happy to give me another assignment.
 For awhile, I played drums with a couple of different jazz quartets in the officer’s clubs.
 Later, I met the other future monks.
 Because they played rock and roll, I put away the drums and my trumpet to play the bass.

 Any releases from then perhaps?